 Envision a system where parents with vouchers join forces with proven inspirational educators to form a real “PTA,” and cut out the wasteful middle men and power brokers in the bureaucracy.

-Thirty 10-year-olds need a 5th grade education for the next nine months, and represent $287,850 in public funding to accomplish this.
-Imagine their parents with full vouchers in their children’s individual accounts.
-After hiring an excellent teacher for $125,000 annual pay + $25,000 in annual benefits, this education cooperative would have $137,850 remaining to rent a classroom space ($10,000/year?), buy supplies and otherwise support the effort.
-Several such co-ops could efficiently pool and share the cost of additional visiting teachers of foreign language, music, drama, economics, yoga, nutrition, personal finance, art, etc. to expand the breadth of learning and personal exploration.
+Thirty 10-year-olds need a 5th grade education for the next nine months, and represent $344,850 in public funding to accomplish this.
+Imagine their parents with full vouchers in their children’s individual education accounts.
+After hiring an excellent teacher for $125,000 annual pay + $35,000 in annual benefits, this education cooperative would have $184,850 remaining to rent a classroom space ($10,000/year?), buy supplies, and otherwise support the effort.
+Several such parent-teacher co-ops could efficiently pool and share the cost of additional visiting teachers of foreign language, music, drama, economics, yoga, nutrition, personal finance, art, drivers safety, etc. to expand the breadth of learning and personal exploration.

 Classes would no longer need to be modeled after the 19th century batch system.
 Students of various ages could mentor and be mentored by each other in class together, as is successfully done now only in “alternative” schools.
 Subtly, they would thereby learn leadership, mentoring and co-inspiration.